 When your car engine runs as it should, everything should be smooth without any noise.
-When any number of things goes wrong, the engine can start running rough, especially while idling.
+When something thing goes wrong, the engine can start running rough, especially while idling.

 By understanding the causes of a car engine that has a rough idle, you can resolve the issue easily.
 Here are ten of the most common causes for a rough engine idle.

 In this article, I will go through all the possible rough idle causes together with an explanation of how you can test them.
 Let’s begin with a quick look at the reasons.

 What Causes Rough Idle?